 - Composition of milk from various species, production, processing, distribution, and storage of liquid milk.

-- Technology of cheese.
+- The technology of cheese.

 - Fermented milk products, milk plant sanitation, [pasteurization and sterilization.

-Technology of Food Grains and Legumes:
+The technology of Food Grains and Legumes:

-Wheat Production, Varieties and their Qualities:
+Wheat Production, Varieties, and their Qualities:

 - Rice production, varieties, and their qualities.

-- Cooking quality of rice and methods of studying the same, methods of part boiling, economics of part boiling.
+- Cooking quality of rice and methods of studying the same, methods of part boiling, the economics of part boiling.

 - Cooking quality of new and old rice.